 Although occupied, Istria officially remained under Italian sovereignty until 1947.

 Post-War: AMGOT, Istrian Exodus and Annexation to Yugoslavia (1945-1991)

 |Pola during the Yugoslav Occupation, May 1945|

 During the Paris Peace Conference, which lasted from July to October 1946, it became clear that Pola would eventually be given to Communist Yugoslavia.
 Conscious of the fate that would await them under Yugoslav rule, many Italians began to leave Pola.
-This was the beginning of a mass exodus that would become part of the wider Istrian Exodus.
+This was the beginning of a mass exodus that would become part of the wider Istrian Exodus or Julian-Dalmatian Exodus.

 On August 18, 1946 there was a large explosion in Pola, known as the Vergarola Massacre, which caused the death of approximately 75-100 Italian civilians, as well as two British soldiers.
 An Allied investigation revealed that the explosion was caused by torpedo warheads and TNT charges which were intentionally detonated by unknown assailants.
 It was never officially determined who was responsible for the attack, but it was widely believed to be a terrorist attack by the Yugoslavs—a terror tactic designed to scare the Italians into leaving Istria.
 Decades later this widespread suspicion was finally confirmed: the terrorist act was committed by the Yugoslav secret police.